Golden Age Bar

 The Neighbourhood

-- Location: Sits at the intersection of Hunt, Commonwealth and Brisbane Streets in the heart of Surry Hills, with the heritage Paramount House building serving as an elegant landmark that's hard to miss.
+- Location: Positioned at the intersection of Hunt, Commonwealth and Brisbane Streets in Surry Hills, the Paramount House building serves as an elegant art deco landmark that's hard to miss.
+The building itself signals the venue's character from the street - heritage-listed architecture that promises something different from the standard bar experience.

 Nearby in Surry Hills